piranna/piranna.github.io/_posts/2020-03-01-Confirm-deletion-in-RESTful-APIs.md

 try the request again.
-I think JSON Web Tokens can be a good fit for this, since they are signed and server can check it's issued by itself and there's no need to store it anywhere, and also can store a timeout to make them shortlived (since it's an user interacted operation, 5 minutes would be more than enought).
+I think JSON Web Tokens can be a good fit for this, since they are signed and server can check it's issued by itself and there's no need to store it anywhere, and also can store a timeout to make them shortlived (since it's a user-interacted operation, 5 minutes would be more than enough).
 Also there's no problem by sending the token twice to the server because it's a deletion operation, so the second time it would be already deleted... that was exactly what we were asking for :-) To increase security, the token should host